-“I’ll be positive all week” you promised yourself Sunday evening, when you were sitting in your armchair with your pajamas on, cup of cocoa in hand and Netflix on.
-It was easy to feel positive then.
+“I’ll have positive energy all week” you promised yourself Sunday evening, when you were sitting in your armchair with your pajamas on, cup of cocoa in hand and Netflix on.
+Then, it was easy to be a positive person.

 But sometime Monday morning you must have lost all your positivity.